aruzhan-bolatova/pomodoro-timer-spotify/README.md

-Here’s a sample `README.md` file for your React-based Pomodoro Timer project:
 # Pomodoro Timer with Spotify Integration 🎶

 This project is a **Pomodoro Timer** application built with **React.js**.
 It integrates with the **Spotify API** to play curated playlists during focus and break sessions and displays random facts for user duting break time.
 This timer uses various animations to create a calm and engaging background experience.